Selfnet/sipam/README.md

 python manage.py runserver # runs the server
 ```

-### Add a base developer Database.
+### Base developer Dataset.

-Create some Base samples for a database `sipam.pgsql` can be imported for this purpose.
+Create some Base Datase for the database `sipam`. `sipam.pgsql` can be imported for this purpose.

 ```bash
 sudo cp ./sipam.pgsql /var/lib/postgres/data/sipam.pgsql # Ensure this is the right directory on your system sudo -iu postgres